4 Ways Cryptocurrency & NFTs Are Infiltrating The Gaming World

 Even before anyone knew what NFTs were, “Counter-Strike” players were already trading game skins for hundreds of dollars, and FIFA players commonly bought virtual card packs for a chance to get a rare find.

 Today, the budding NFT industry is beginning to take these same concepts and digitize them.
-This started largely in Sports betting, where platforms like Sorare offer valuable fantasy football virtual cards that are being resold for multiple times their original price.
+This started largely when platforms like Sorare offered valuable fantasy football virtual cards that are being resold for multiple times their original price.
 NFTs featuring standout players like Cristiano Ronaldo or Neymar have been sold for hundreds of thousands of dollars.
 But it’s also quickly becoming apparent that this phenomenon is not limited to sports.
 Gaming is getting in on the action, with a card of the game “Gods Unchained” already having sold for an impressive $60,000.

 2. Studio-Sponsored NFT Marketplaces

 Video game studios are constantly looking for new ways to monetize their franchises.
 Ubisoft’s attempt at launching a marketplace where players would be able to mint and trade virtual assets, however, faced considerable backlash.
 Players were afraid of this becoming just another pay-to-win mechanic, like an invisible skin.
 But this hasn’t discouraged other companies.

 Most notably, a Twitch co-founder launched the gaming NFT platform Fractal last December, and Konami is preparing to mint several pieces of retro art based on its classic titles.
 Soon we might even see popular online console games like “Grand Theft Auto” launching minted weapon skins or vehicles, allowing players to show off their new acquisition through live streams, and reselling them later on an NFT marketplace.